Tumph/reverseATS/README.md

 ## How It Works

+The extension adds a control panel above job listing tables on WaterlooWorks.
+The panel includes:

+1. **TR Count Display**: Shows the number of table rows (jobs) on the page
+2. **Scrape Button**: Counts rows and extracts job IDs
+3. **Scrape Job Details Button**: Extracts detailed information about each job
+4. **About Button**: Shows information about the extension
+5. **Job IDs Display**: Shows the extracted job IDs
+6. **Job Details Display**: Shows the extracted job details with options to download as JSON or CSV

-The extension counts all `<tr>` elements on the page and displays the count in a fixed position in the top-right corner.
-It uses a MutationObserver to detect changes to the DOM and update the count accordingly.
+The extension uses a MutationObserver to detect changes to the DOM and update the controls accordingly.

+## Data Extraction

+The extension extracts the following information from job listings:

+- Job ID
+- Job Title
+- Organization
+- Location/City
+- Term
+- Openings
+- Status
+- Level
+- Application Deadline

+All data is extracted directly from the page without making additional network requests.

 ## License